P-p-H-d/mlib/README.md

 _________________

 ### M-CONCURRENT

+> [!NOTE]
+> This header is obsolete: M-SHARED-PTR should be used instead.

 This header is for transforming a standard container (`LIST`, `ARRAY`, `DICT`, `DEQUE`, ...) into an equivalent container but compatible with concurrent access by different threads.